multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/alternatives.md

 Using [`cvmfsexec`](https://github.com/cvmfs/cvmfsexec), mounting of CernVM-FS repositories as an unprivileged user is possible, without having CernVM-FS installed system-wide.

-`cvmfsexec` supports multiple ways of doing this depending on the system configuration, depending on which specific features are enabled in the system, like:
+`cvmfsexec` supports multiple ways of doing this depending on the OS version and system configuration, more specifically whether or not particular features are enabled, like:

 * [FUSE mounting](https://www.kernel.org/doc/html/latest/filesystems/fuse.html) with `fusermount`;
 * unprivileged user namespaces;